kmezhoud/bioCancer/README.md

 Documentation and tutorials are available in the bioCancer web interface (the `?` icons and the `Help` menu).

-Want some help getting started?
-Watch the tutorials on the [documentation site of radiant](http://vnijs.github.io/radiant/tutorials.html)

 ## Saving and loading state from bioCancer
-To save your analyses save the state of the app to a file by clicking on the <i title='Save' class='fa fa-save'></i> icon in the navbar and then on `Save state` (see also the `Data > Manage` tab).
+To save your analyses save the state of the app to a file by clicking on the <i title='Save' class='fa fa-save'></i> icon in the navbar and then on `Save state` (see also the `Data > Handle > Manage` tab).
 You can open this state file at a later time or on another computer to continue where you left off.
 You can also share the file with others that may want to replicate your analyses.
-As an example, load the state_file [`RadiantState.rda`](https://github.com/vnijs/radiant/blob/master/inst/examples/RadiantState.rda?raw=true) through the Data > Manage tab.
-Go to `Data > View`, `Data > Visualize` to see some of the settings.
+As an example, load the state_file [`example.rda`](https://github.com/vnijs/radiant/blob/master/inst/examples/RadiantState.rda?raw=true) through the Data > Manage tab.
+Go to `Handle > View`, `Handle > Visualize` to see some of the settings.
 There is also a report in `R > Report` that was created using the bioCancer interface.
-The html file [`RadiantState.html`](https://github.com/vnijs/radiant/blob/master/inst/examples/RadiantState.html?raw=true) contains the output.
+The html file [`ExampleState.html`](https://github.com/vnijs/radiant/blob/master/inst/examples/RadiantState.html?raw=true) contains the output.

 Loading and saving state also works with Rstudio.
 If you start bioCancer from Rstudio and use <i title='Power off' class='fa fa-power-off'></i> > `Stop` to stop the app, lists called `r_data` and `r_state` will be put into Rstudio's global workspace.
 If you start bioCancer again using `bioCancer()` it will use these lists to restore state.
 This can be convenient if you want to make changes to a data file in Rstudio and load it back into bioCancer.
 Also, if you load a state file directly into Rstudio it will be used when you start bioCancer to recreate a previous state.